influxdata/docs-v2/content/kapacitor/v1.6/administration/subscription-management.md

 ---
 title: Manage Kapacitor subscriptions
 description: >
   Kapacitor subscribes to InfluxDB and receives all data as it is written to InfluxDB.
-This article walks through how Kapacitor subscriptions work, how to configure them, and how to manage them.
+  Learn how Kapacitor subscriptions work and how to configure and manage them.
 menu:
   kapacitor_1_6:
     name: Manage subscriptions
     parent: Administration
-    weight: 100
+weight: 20
 ---

 Kapacitor is tightly integrated with InfluxDB through the use of [InfluxDB subscriptions](/{{< latest "influxdb" "v1" >}}/administration/subscription-management/),